Dust or Magic Logo

 ABOUT THE NAME

 In Spring of 2001, plans for the first institute were underway.
 Aleen Stein, then of Scholastic/Organa, had given me a copy of a book by Bob Hughes called Dust or Magic: Secrets of Successful Multimedia Design.
 Bob's title was inspired from a quote from Matsuo Basho (1644-1694), as follows: "an idea can turn to dust or magic, depending on the talent that rubs against it."
-I asked Bob if I could use the title of his book for the type of event I was thinking about.
-Bob's reply was 'Matsuo wouldn't mind.'
+I asked Bob if I could use the title of his book for the type of event I was thinking about and Bob's reply was 'Matsuo wouldn't mind.'
 So in the spirit of international cooperation, open source thinking and the desire to make better digital environments for children, we share the Dust or Magic name.
-Thanks to Bob and Aleen.
 You can learn more about Bob's thinking on interface design at http://www.dustormagic.net

 PHOTOGRAPHS & INFORMATION DISCLOSURE